Public housing tenancy support programs

 You join the program by getting a referral from any of the following:

-- the Department of Housing
+- the Department of Local Government, Housing and Community Development

-- a Tenancy Support Program provider
+- a tenancy support program provider

 Your referral or request will need to be approved by the department.